stackotter/delta-client/README.md

-# Minecraft Swift Edition
+# Minecraft Delta Client - Change the meaning of speed

 ## Overview

-Minecraft Swift Edition is an open source rewrite of Minecraft Java Edition written in Swift.
-It is only a rewrite of the part that allows playing on servers.
+Delta Client is an open source rewrite of Minecraft Java Edition written in Swift (and a bit of C for performance).

+Eventually the project may be ported to iOS and iPadOS and maybe AppleTV to allow playing on Java Edition on platforms normally limited to Bedrock Edition

+## Metrics

+Here's a list of the client's current numbers when run on my Dual-core Intel MacBook Air;

+- launch time: 0.85s avg
+  - vanilla Minecraft takes around 40s to launch on my laptop on average (47x slower)
+- ram usage on home screen: 40mb avg
+  - about the same as Vanilla Minecraft currently
+- time taken to join server and have rendering: 1s
+  - vanilla Minecraft is pretty random on this so it's hard to compare
+  - and Delta Client currently only renders one chunk so it's a pretty unfair comparison anyway

 ## Roadmap